 For Variation A

-- Bring your palms to the floor by touching the ground with your fingertips only.
-If this isn’t accessible to you just yet, rest your fingertips on a block or take a slight bend in your knees.
+- If this isn’t accessible to you just yet, rest your fingertips on a block or take a slight bend in your knees.

 - Fingertips should be pointing forward.